Mahmoud2B/my-store-ng-project/README.md

 This project is a demo store project where you can view items or add them to cart, just to demonstrate basic angular skills

+This Application consist of:
+- Home page -> Where you can see all products
+- Product page
+- Cart page -> where you can edit your cart and submit your order
+- Order summary page

+Application structure:

+--/src
+ |--/app
+   |--/components (all pages/components templates and modules)
+   |--/models (data types)
+   |--/services (all of the services)
+ |--/assets (static data/assets)
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.